 To work as a Dietitian in Australia, you need a bachelor's degree in dietetics and accreditation with Dietary Australia.
 Having a postgraduate qualification is also common to work in this role.

-Read this article to learn what it is like to be a dietitian, their average earnings, and how you can become one in Australia.
+Read this article to learn what it is like to be a dietitian, including their average earnings, how long it takes, degrees, courses, qualifications, salary, and how to become one in Australia.

 1. What Are Dietitians?